-2.2.2 Unassigned Call Service
+2.2.2 Unassigned Patient Call Service

 - a.
-Unassigned Call Schedule: The Hospital is required to maintain a list of physicians who are on call for duty after the initial examination to provide treatment necessary to stabilize an individual with an emergency medical condition.
-Each Medical Staff Department Chair, or designee, shall provide the Medical Staff Office with a list of physicians who are scheduled to take emergency call on a rotating basis. - b.
+Unassigned Patient Call Schedule: The Hospital is required to maintain a list of physicians who are on call for duty after the initial examination to provide treatment necessary to stabilize an individual with an emergency medical condition.
+Each Medical Staff Department Chair, or designee, shall provide a list of physicians who are scheduled to take emergency call on a rotating basis. - b.
 Response Time: It is the responsibility of the on-call physician, or designee, to respond in an appropriate time frame.
-The on-call physician, or designee, should respond to calls from the Emergency Department within thirty (30) minutes by telephone, and must arrive at the Hospital, if requested to see the patient, within one (1) hour unless a shorter timeframe is noted by specialty.
-If the on-call physician does not respond to being called or paged, the physician's Department Chair shall be contacted; if the Department Chair is unavailable the President of the Medical Staff shall be contacted; if the President of the Medical Staff is unavailable, the Chief Medical Officer shall be contacted.
+The on-call physician, or designee, are expected to respond to calls from the Emergency Department within fifteen (15) minutes by telephone, and are expected to arrive at the Hospital, if indicated to see the patient, within one (1) hour unless a shorter timeframe is noted by specialty.
+If the on-call physician does not respond to being called or paged according to the On Call Policy, the physician's Department Chair shall be contacted; if the Department Chair is unavailable the President of the Medical Staff shall be contacted; if the President of the Medical Staff is unavailable, the Chief Medical Officer shall be contacted.
 Failure to respond in a timely manner may result in the initiation of disciplinary action. - c.
-Substitute Coverage: It is the on-call physician's responsibility to arrange for coverage and officially notify the Medical Staff Office if they are unavailable to take call when assigned.
+Substitute Coverage: It is the on-call physician's responsibility to arrange for coverage and officially notify the designated individual or office that manages the call schedule if they are unavailable to take call when assigned.
 Failure to notify the Emergency Department of alternate call coverage may result in the initiation of disciplinary action.